zedlopez/ifm/Writing with Inform.md

 ### See Also

-- [Going by, going through, going with] for further ways to customize vehicle behaviour.
+- [Going by, going through, going with] for further ways to customise vehicle behaviour.

 ## Men, women and animals {kind_person}